mat-docs/RTA.Site/docs/devguide/sessions/session-service.md

 !!! tip

-    Explore the GRPC API using [GRPC UI](../utilities.md#grpc-ui).
+    Explore the gRPC API using [gRPC UI](../utilities.md#grpc-ui).

     This provides an intuitive web interface to issue API calls and see the responses.

 ## Opening a Channel

-The network connection to a server is called a _channel_ in most GRPC bindings.
+The network connection to a server is called a _channel_ in most gRPC bindings.
 This should be reused across service calls where possible, for efficiency.

 The session store service is provided by the Toolkit [Session Service](../../services/rta-sessionsvc/grpc.md) (default port 2652) and [RTA Server](../../services/rta-server/grpc.md) (default port 8082).